skadimoolam/ping/readme.md

 ## Usage

 Just clone this repo anywhere the browser can reach and update the `data.json` with your sites.

+This also has included support for Google Analytics, just switch the Property Id from Google, or you remove it completely.

 ## data.json Configurations